stephencrowell/lungair-fhir-server/example/example.md

     def __init__(self, patient_info):
         self.patient_info = patient_info
 ```

+Once again, more processing can be done here as needed.

 For `get_identifier_value`, we need to return a string to identify the patient for `get_patient_observations`.
 We will use the `patient_id` row since the values are unique.